FAQ

 How do Juno and Juno Connect differ?

-Juno is a complete Jupyter development environment for iOS — which means it doesn’t need a server, since it runs code in your Jupyter notebooks locally, right on your iPad or iPhone.
-Juno Connect, on the other hand, is a Jupyter client for iOS — it lets you use same notebook editor you would find in Juno, but instead of running code on device it will use a remote Jupyter server (or cloud-computing service) as a computational backend.
+Juno is a complete Python development environment for iOS — which means it doesn’t need a server, since it runs code in your Python scripts and Jupyter notebooks locally, right on your iPad or iPhone.
+Juno Connect, on the other hand, is a Jupyter client for iOS — it lets you use the same notebook editor you would find in Juno, but instead of running code on device it will use a remote Jupyter server (or cloud-computing service) as a computational backend.

-Since Juno doesn’t need a server to run, it is more deeply integrated into iOS, allowing you to open Jupyter notebooks from other apps, edit them “in-place” with all changes saved in the original location, browse the working directory, and much more.
+Since Juno doesn’t need a server to run, it is more deeply integrated into iOS, allowing you to open Python scripts and Jupyter notebooks from other apps, edit them “in-place” with all changes saved in the original location, browse the working directory, and much more.

 Juno Connect, being a client, connects to a remote Jupyter server instead (or cloud-computing service, such as CoCalc), giving you access to virtually unlimited computational resources of the server you are using as a backend.